InTEGr8or/roo-conf/task.md

 - Verified the correct usage of `pathlib.Path.cwd()` for getting the current working directory.
 - Handled potential issues with file paths and directory creation.
 - The `uv publish` command requires an API token for authentication, which can be passed using the `-t` flag with the environment variable.
+- Successfully integrated `argparse` into the deployment script to handle different command-line behaviors.
+- Updated documentation to reflect new CLI functionality.
+- Encountered challenges with dynamic versioning using `hatch-vcs` and local version identifiers on PyPI, leading to the decision to revert to static versioning managed by a script.
+- Learned that `uv publish` uploads all files in the `dist/` directory by default, necessitating a clean step (`rm -rf dist/`) before building and publishing.
+- Implemented a custom Python script (`increment_version.py`) to programmatically increment the version in `pyproject.toml`.
+- Created a shell script (`publish.sh`) to chain the version increment, clean, build, and publish steps, providing a reliable workflow for releasing new versions.
+- Found that executing a shell script via `[project.scripts]` with `uvx` can have unexpected behavior regarding argument parsing, making direct execution of the shell script (ensuring environment variables are passed) a more reliable approach in this case.